 Where to celebrate Chhatrapati Shivaji Jayanti in India?

 Significance: A significant and one of the important festivals of India celebrated by Hindus, Mahashivratri is also known as the Great night of Lord Shiva.
 On this auspicious day, devotees visit temples, offer milk at Shivalinga and observe fast in order to seek the blessings of Lord Shiva.
 There is a belief that on this day, Lord Shiva saved the world by consuming all the poison from the pot in the sea.
 Rudra Abhishek is a common ritual that is followed on this day to eradicate past sins and to attain marital bliss, prosperity and moksha.

 Significance: Often referred to as Civil awareness day, Anti-sexism day and Anti-discrimination day, International Women’s day is celebrated worldwide to mark gender equality in society.
 On this special day, the achievements of women from different walks of life are acknowledged and their contribution to social, economic, cultural and political welfare are celebrated with an intention to break stereotypes.

 Where to celebrate International Women's Day in India?

 Significance: A grand Sikh festival that is observed for 3 days, Hola Mohalla is one of the unique festivals of India dedicated to Sikh Nihang warriors of Punjab.
 Etymologically Hola Mohalla means the charge of Sikh Nihang warriors.
-On this special festival, many Sikh Nihang warriors take part in various activities to display their valor and martial arts prowess.
+On this special festival, many Sikh Nihang warriors take part in various activities to display their valour and martial arts prowess.
 This vibrant festival of Punjab is just about celebrating brotherhood, fearlessness and chivalry.

 Where to celebrate Hola Mohalla in India?